KayLerch/alexa-flashbriefing-soundcloud-gateway/README.md

-# Alexa Flash-Briefing Gateway-Service for Soundcloud Podcasts
+# Alexa Flash-Briefing Gateway for Soundcloud Podcasts
 ![alt text](img/arc.png)

 This gateway-service pulls your Soundcloud-RSS-feed and converts audio-feed-urls to HTTPS in order